goofycoder/knowdb/DB/db_basics.md

-View
+### View
   - a virtual table representing the result of a database query.
         * the *result set* of a stored query — or map-and-reduce functions — on the data
        * the database users can query just as they would a persistent database collection object.
        * This pre-established query command is kept in the database dictionary.
-    - contrast to the base table

-Views can provide advantages over tables:
+    - Views can provide advantages over tables:
     - View can represent a subset of the data contained in a table
     - view can limit the degree of exposure of the underlying tables to the outer world:
         * a given user may have permission to query the view, while denied access to the rest of the base table